 - Fill the bottom of double boiler with a few of inches of water and bring to a simmer over medium heat.

 - Combine egg whites, sugar, cream of tartar, and salt in a mixing bowl and combine by hand.

 - Transfer to double boiler, making sure water is not touching the bowl.
 Heat egg white mixture to about 120°F. Whisk constantly until sugar is dissolved, approximately 6 minutes.

 - Transfer egg white mixture to stand mixer.
 On medium, using the whisk attachment, whist for 1 minute.
 Increase mixer speed to high and whisk until stiff peaks form.
 This will take about 5 minutes.

-- Add vanilla extract and whish until incorporated.
+- Add vanilla extract and whisk until well incorporated.

 Before frosting the cake make sure the layers are completely cool or the frosting will melt

-- If you're using dinosaur bones to decorate, remove a sizeable chunk of the top layer and push bones gently in.
+- If you're using dinosaur bones to decorate, remove a sizable chunk of the top layer and push bones gently in.